The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 - Most of the code is in a very long setup() function and a very long loop() function

 - It only has 4 functions.
-2 because they are needed to manage the interruptions and 2 for the control of the “Insteon” device
+2 because they are needed to manage interrupts and 2 for controlling the “Insteon” device

-- Most of the weight of the program is in the setup() and, above all, in the loop().
+- Most of the program’s weight is in setup() and, especially, in loop().

-- The code runs linearly, without any kind of order other than “one thing after another.”
+- The code runs linearly, with no greater order than “one thing after another.”

-- It mixes code from different functionalities, such as temperature sensor, user input, communication, etc, without any separation in the responsibility of each part.
+- Code from different functionalities is mixed, such as temperature sensor, user input, communication, etc., with no separation in the responsibility of each part.

 That is, a clear example of code that works but is not good.
 In fact, it works by chance.
-And if the author has to modify or reuse the code someday, they will have a hard time understanding what each part does.
+And if the author has to modify or reuse the code someday, they will sweat blood to figure out what each part does.

-Diagnosis doctor?
-Spaghetti code but also of the good kind.
-It just needs some cheese on top.
+Doctor’s diagnosis?
+Spaghetti code, and the good kind, textbook.
+It just needs cheese on top.
 Proposed treatment?
-Get out the pruning shears!
+Bring out the pruning shears!

-Let’s start to unravel this code little by little.
-Just as if it were a knot that got tangled up in the wire of some headphones in a pocket.
+We are going to start untangling this code little by little.
+Just like if it were a knot that got tangled in a headphone cable when we put it in our pocket.

-In this way, we will see and present some mechanisms that we can apply to obtain clean, understandable, testable, reusable, and maintainable code.
+This way, we will see and present some mechanisms we can apply to obtain clean, understandable, testable, reusable, and maintainable code.

 Constants

-The first, simple and obvious.
-We take the constants of the program and put them in separate files.
+The first, very simple and obvious.
+We take the program’s constants and move them to independent files.

 In this case, we define two files.
-‘Config.h’ that contains the constants associated with the process
+‘Config.h’ which contains the constants associated with the process

 #pragma once